-Our Great Lakes Basin provides a wealth of material to develop the five themes of geography and instill the virtues of philanthropy and environmental stewardship.
-Learners will read and explore how our waterways became polluted.
-They will participate in meaningful activities to test water using the scientific method.
-Learners will discover individual and collective responsibility to maintaining the health of the Great Lakes Basin.
-They will demonstrate knowledge and awareness of the importance of the Great Lakes, their respective ecosystems, and citizen responsibility to protect the waterways.
-Learners will understand the interrelationships of all stakeholders: individuals, businesses, industry, government and the third sector as stewards of the Great Lakes Basin.
+The Great Lakes Basin provides a wealth of material to develop the five themes of geography and instill the virtues of philanthropy and environmental stewardship.
+Learners read and explore how waterways became polluted.
+They test water using the scientific method.
+They explore the interrelationships and responsibilities of all stakeholders: individuals, businesses, industry, government and nonprofits as stewards of the Great Lakes Basin and other waterways.

 The learner will: